Wonder Man: Powers and abilities

 Simon Williams gained his superhuman powers due to chemical and radiation treatments with "ionic" energy by Baron Zemo, giving him superhuman strength, speed, stamina, durability, agility, and reflexes.
-While Zemo's initial aim is to use ionic energy treatments to make Wonder Man at least "the equal of any Avenger," his treatments surpassed his expectations and endowed Wonder Man with strength comparable to that of Thor.
-In Avengers: The Children's Crusade #3, Captain America describes Wonder Man as having "Sentry-level" strength.
-Zemo's treatments also grant Wonder Man virtual invulnerability, immortality, enhanced physicality likened to greater stamina, agility, speed, and instantaneous reflexes.
-Zemo also outfits Wonder Man with a rocket pack in his belt to achieve flight.
+The process unexpectedly enlaced Pym Particles in the ion ray bombardment.
+While Zemo's initial aim was to use ionic rad supplemented treatments to make Wonder Man at least "the equal of any Avenger," his treatments surpassed his expectations and endowed Wonder Man with strength comparable to that of Thor.
+In Avengers: The Children's Crusade #3, Captain America described Wonder Man as having "Sentry-level" strength.
+Zemo's treatments also granted Wonder Man virtual invulnerability, immortality, enhanced physicality likened to greater stamina, agility, speed, and instantaneous reflexes.
+Zemo also outfitted Wonder Man with a rocket pack in his belt to achieve flight.

 When the Scarlet Witch resurrected him during Kurt Busiek's tenure as head writer, Wonder Man was able to transform into a state of pure ionic energy at will and back again.
-Following his resurrection and metamorphosis, Wonder Man eventually relearned he is capable of true flight and energy projection.
+Following his resurrection and metamorphosis, Wonder Man eventually relearned he is capable of a great many prospects he wasn't aware of beforehand.
 Due to his self-regenerating ionic energy, Simon has the ability to go without air, food, or water.
-His eyes also glow a bright red and he usually wears sunglasses to conceal the effect but Simon can normalize their appearance as well.
+His eyes also glow a bright red and he usually wears sunglasses to conceal the effect but has since realized he can normalize their appearance as well.